ndless-nspire/nsptools-history/Ndless/trunk/Ndless-SDK/emu_resources/_ReadMe.txt

 5) Set up the NAND image from the NdlessEditor with Tools > 'Run the TI- Nspire emulator'.
 Let the OS reboot, then press 'I' when asked.
 The OS will install and boot up.

+6) Install Ndless:
+   Create a new folder called 'ndless' in 'My Documents'.
+   Set the target folder with 'Link > Set Target Folder...' to 'ndless'.
+   Transfer ndless_resources.tns with 'Link > Connect' then 'Link > Send Document...'.
+   Transfer 'ndless_installer-3.1.0.tco|.tcc' with 'Link > Connect' then 'Link > Send OS...'.
+   A popup should confirm the installation.

-6) Save the NAND (flash) image with the File > 'Save Flash As...' option of nspire_emu to a file named 'nand.img' in this directory.
+7) Save the NAND (flash) image with the File > 'Save Flash As...' option of nspire_emu to a file named 'nand.img' in this directory.
-   The image will be loaded the next time you launch the emulator from the NdlessEditor.
+   The image will be loaded the next time you launch the emulator from the NdlessEditor (Tools > TI-Nspire emulator).